-In January 2012, the City received notification of Federal funding under the Canada Gas Tax Fund towards the building of a new Energy Recovery Facility and an enclosed concrete water storage tank.
+In January 2012, the City received notification of Federal funding under the Canada Gas Tax Fund towards the building of a new Energy Recovery Facility (ERF) and an enclosed concrete water storage tank.

 The new 14 million litre drinking water storage tank replaced the old open reservoir and improved treated water quality.
 Construction on this new tank commenced in March 2013 and was completed May 2015.
 This new facility provides storage for treated drinking water for just over 30% of the City residents covering an area from downtown to Neck Point in north Nanaimo.
 The new tank received clean potable water from the new South Fork Water Treatment Plant in December 2015.
-The City also provides potable water to Snuneymuxw Reserves Nos.
-1, 2, 4 and to the village of Extension southwest of Nanaimo.